donia-lab/MetaBGC/README.md

 This project is licensed under the GNU General Public License V3 - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact
-If there are any question please contact:
+If there are any questions please contact:

 **Mohamed Abou Donia, Ph.D.**
  <br /> Assistant Professor